 - 4. What is the Castle Doctrine?

-- 5. Can a person use deadly force?
+- 5. Can I use deadly force?

 1. What is self-defense?

-In using this defense, the defendant essentially:
+In using an affirmative defense, you essentially:

-- admits that he/she broke the law,
+- admit that you broke the law,

 - but that it was justifiable under the circumstances.

 2. When can it be used as a legal defense?